shum91/ScaleServer/README.md

 HTTP<->UDP server for scales shtrih (not com, only network protocol) version 0.1
 connection string is "serverHTTPip:serverHTTPport:serverUDPport:scalesUDPip:scalesUDPport" where

-- serverHTTPip   -> use ip
+- serverHTTPip: use ip
-- serverHTTPport -> use free port 0-65535 (default 50505)
+- serverHTTPport: use free port 0-65535 (default 50505)
-- serverUDPport
-- scalesUDPip
-- scalesUDPport
+- serverUDPport:
-- scalesCOMport  -> use COM port scales
+- scalesUDPip: ip scales
-- scalesCOMbaud  -> use speed COM port scales
+- scalesUDPport: port scales
 - (use default password 30)

 Example: